If you want to know how to hear God’s voice, you need to learn the different ways God speaks today. Here’s 5 of them.

 Of course, the potential danger of relying too much on your mind is that you can over-analyse things.
 This is why the Lord also speaks through your emotions.

 Sometimes, a gut feeling we have about a person or situation can result from discerning something in the spiritual realm.
-This can happen because your spirit within you can recognise these things and communicate it through your feelings.
+This can happen because your spirit within you can recognise these things and communicate them through your feelings.

 Particularly when we share a word or picture with someone else, the emotion alongside that word may help to confirm it and enables us to empathise with the person we are praying for.